GSVigiaEnchente/Edge-Computing-/edge/edge/readme.md

 ------------------------------------------------------------------------------------------------------------------------------------------
 🔗Link do vídeo:
-🔗Link do Video do arduino: https://youtu.be/0cmee0SxxN4
+🔗Link do Video do arduino: [Video Pitch](https://youtu.be/p9KgM0XUPOc)

 ------------------------------------------------------------------------------------------------------------------------------------------
 📔Bibliotecas usadas: